letsgo0226/QED.sh/README.md

 - a proof of the Riemann Hypothesis
 - a proof of the Generalized Riemann Hypothesis
-- a Theory of Everything in the physical-scientific sense
+- a physical Theory of Everything
 - a verified model of reality

-The project explores symbolic encoding, question generation, analytic extension, and computable metaphysical structures.
+The framework explores symbolic encoding, prime structures, information compression, question generation, and computable metaphysical models.
 ```

 ---